folio-org/stripes-components/lib/FilterGroups/readme.md

 The FilterGroup utilities use a single member of the component's state, `filters`.
 Its value represents which filters are presently selected.
-It is represented as an object whose keys the full names of filters, and whose values are booleans.
-(Since a value of `false` has the same meaining as the key not being present, usually all values are `true`.)
+It is represented as an object whose keys are the full names of filters, and whose values are booleans.
+(Since a value of `false` has the same meaning as the key not being present, usually all values are `true`.)
 For example:

 	filters: {